Ice dams on the roof can damage your home

 “Eventually this dam forces the water to back up under the shingles and sometimes into the ceiling or wall inside the home,” he said.

-This can lead to dislodged roof shingles, sagging gutters, damaged insulation and water stains on interior walls and ceilings.
+This can lead to dislodged roof shingles, sagging gutters, damaged insulation and water stains on interior ceilings and walls.
 Water from ice dams may also cause structural framing members to decay, metal fasteners to corrode, and mold and mildew to form in attics and on walls.

 Schultheis says the best way to prevent ice dams is to control heat loss from your home.